-Included in this reporting is the corporate and sovereign mandatory indicators (AIMIL has no direct exposure to real estate) across all funds managed under AIMIL as well as one voluntary environmental and social indicator for each of the two asset classes.
+Included in this reporting is the corporate and sovereign mandatory indicators (AIMIL has no direct exposure to real estate) across all funds managed under AIMIL, as well as one voluntary environmental and social indicator for each of the two asset classes.

 This is the third year the Investment Manager is publishing the PAI indicators for AIMIL, and the focus has continued to be on ensuring data quality and coverage as well as on assessing PAI trends.
 Over the last year the Investment Manager has continued to work together with its ESG data provider, MSCI to ensure the presentation and calculation of the indicators are accurate and relevant.
-Due to the evolving nature of data availability ind reporting, the data provider, methodology and coverage for a number of indicators are accurate and relevant.
-Due to the evolving the comparison to some of the metrics reported for 2023 in such cases.
-Over 2025, the Investment Manager intends to continue to evaluate the extent to which the principal adverse sustainability impacts can be further integrated into the assessment of ESG related risks and opportunities in relation to investment Manager exercises judgement alongside the consideration of PAIs based on their relevance to the financial product.
-The Investment Manager also uses the assessment, to determine whether it is appropriate to mitigate any such adverse impacts identified (or which subsequently arise) through the investment Manager adverse impacts identified (or which subsequently arise) through the investment Manager adverse impacts identified (or which subsequently arise).
+Due to the evolving nature of data availability and reporting, the data provider's methodology and coverage for a number of indicators has changed since last year, thereby skewing the comparison to some of the metrics reported for 2023 in such cases.
+Over 2025, the Investment Manager intends to continue to evaluate the extent to which the principal adverse sustainability impacts can be further integrated into the assessment of ESG related risks and opportunities in relation to investment administance and provider.
+The Investment Manager also uses the assessment, to determine whether it is appropriate to mitigate any such adverse impacts identified (or which subsequently arise) through engagement, stewardship activities, and through its investment decision making and exclusion practices as outlined in Ashmore Group's ESG Policy.

-In the table below, the Investment Manager has outlined the mandatory PAI indicators for corporate and sovereign issuers (four quarters aggregated) as far as data quality and access allowed.
+In the table below, the Investment Manager has outlined the mandatory PAI indicators and relevant voluntary PAI indicators for corporate and sovereign issuers (four quarters aggregated) as far as data quality and access allowed.
 Climate related PAI 's 1-3 on GHG emissions show an increase year on year however the reported metrics are based on a significant increase in coverage over one year (from 60% to over 80%).
-In addition, the data provider's methodology for estimating 5cope 3 emissions has changed.
-It is important to note that should the analysis of Scope 3 GHG emissions; Carbon Footprint and GHG intensity of investee companies be re-run for 2023 based on the increase d coverage and data now available, there would have been a year-on-year reduction in the metric.
+In addition, the data provider's methodology for estimating Scope 3 emissions has changed.
+It is important to note that should the analysis of Scope 3 GHG emissions, Carbon Footprint and GHG intensity of investee companies be re-run for 2023 based on the increased coverage and data now available, there would have been a year-on-year reduction in the metric.
 PAI 4 relating to 'exposure to companies active in the fossil fuel sector' declined from 22.69% of the portfolio's market value in 2023 to 15.79% in 2024.
-Data in relation to PAI 6 'energy consumption intensity per high impact climate sector' continues to show a reduction year on year.
+Data in relation to PAI 6 'energy consumption intensity per high impact climate sector' continues to show a reduction year on year

-Looking to the voluntary indicators, data reporting on the 'investments in companies without carbon emission reduction initiatives' shows that 57% of AIMIL's assets under management reported not having emission reduction targets aligned with the Paris Agreement which is an increase 42% reported for 2023.
+Looking to the voluntary indicators, data reporting on the "investments in companies without carbon emission reduction initiatives" shows that 57% of AIMIL's assets under management reported not having emission reduction targets aligned with the Paris Agreement which is an increase 42% reported for 2023.
 It should be noted that should the analysis be re-run for 2023 based on the increased coverage and data now available, there would have been a year-on-year reduction in the metric.
 This is an area the Investment Manager remains focused on in its ESG analysis of corporate issuers.